yashwanthbabu/Django-BlogAsh/README.md

 * Enable django admin.
 If not already enabled python manange.py syncdb
 * Check out your blog at /blog/

+This Project is licensed under mit license.
+Checkout the license.md file.

 Enjoy the blogging application in django now.

 # **DEMO**